 One night, I had a lucid dream that brought me to the past.
-For those of you that have never had a lucid dream, in this type of dream, you know that you are dreaming and, thus you know that you will be safe no matter what happens and what you do.
+For those of you that have never had a lucid dream, in this type of dream, you know that you are dreaming and, thus, you know that you will be safe… no matter what happens, or what you do.
 These dreams can be very liberating!

 I remember he asked me if I frequently washed my hands.
 I said, “No, but I would if I was preparing intravenous (IV) drugs,” (which is also a requirement for pharmacists that make IVs).
-I was anxious and I almost felt like he was quizzing me like he would report me if I didn’t wash my hands enough — I was a new grad and was used to being quizzed by older authority figures… and so of course, I looked even more crazy to him.
+I was anxious and I almost felt like he was quizzing me — and would report me if I didn’t wash my hands enough — I was a new grad and was used to being quizzed by older authority figures… and so of course, I looked even more crazy to him.

 My recommended treatment?
 Antidepressants!

 You see, somewhere in my mid-twenties, I began to censor myself.
-My teens and early twenties were all about seeking pleasure, being myself and speaking my mind… but then it changed.
+My teens and early twenties were all about seeking pleasure, being myself, and speaking my mind… but then it all changed.
 I don’t know if it was my professional training, my friends, peers or partners, or simply growing older, but as time went on, I became pathologically polite.
-And so, even though my needs weren’t met and even though I knew that my symptoms weren’t just in my head, I kept quiet.
+And so, even though my needs weren’t met, and even though I knew that my symptoms weren’t just in my head, I kept quiet.

 I didn’t push and didn’t ask further questions…